Forest monitoring gets a boost from Japanese space agency data

 As a result, countries had been slow to use radar as they lacked the capacity and technical knowledge, he said by email.

-The JAXA-FAO partnership was a “great step” towards making radar technology more accessible, added Stolle, whose organisation runs Global Forest Watch.
+The JAXA-FAO partnership was a “great step” toward making radar technology more accessible, added Stolle, whose organization runs Global Forest Watch.

+That service is working with the Netherlands’ Wageningen University and palm oil companies on a public radar-based monitoring system using the European Space Agency’s satellites.